kiall/kohana-packaging/README.md

 # Kohana Packaging

-Currently providing .deb's of kohana 3.0 and 3.1.
-RPMs might come in someone donates a .spec file!
+Currently providing .deb's and .rpms's of kohana 3.0 and 3.1.

-## Debian/Ubuntu Packages
+## Debian / Ubuntu Packages

 To use these packages on debian/ubuntu run the following: